Alberta Export Expansion Program (AEEP) open

 This program addresses the financial needs of Indigenous communities when they are in pursuit of, and wish to participate in, an economic opportunity.
 The program is a consolidation of the former community economic opportunities program, the major projects investment fund, and the community-based components of the Indigenous business development program.

-- Application Deadline: Not specified.
+• Application Deadline: Not specified.

-- Amount: Assistance will be commensurate with assessment of the risk involved, the resources of the recipient, and the benefit to the First Nation and Inuit community.
+• Amount: Assistance will be commensurate with assessment of the risk involved, the resources of the recipient, and the benefit to the First Nation and Inuit community.
 Assistance will generally be determined on the basis that the amount and level of funding are the minimum required to ensure that the project can proceed.
 Assistance will be provided only to those initiatives that, in the opinion of the minister, would not otherwise proceed in the proposed location, proposed scope, or proposed time without such assistance.

-- Region: Across Canada
+• Region: Across Canada

-Discover West Funding for entrepreneurs!
+Discover West open

 Discover West Tourism is committed to empowering the local tourism industry in Alberta and British Columbia year-round.
 Our goal is to increase and diversify travel in these communities by Creating, Developing & Sustaining tourism.
 We proudly invest in local entrepreneurs, sporting and cultural events and marketing initiatives that drive tourism to rural Alberta and British Columbia.
 We aim to fuel economic growth, connect communities, create jobs, inspire consumers, spur cultural growth and energize future developments.
 Advertise your local business and receive funding that supports your community while positioning western Canada on the destination tourism map.
 Join us for the ride!